 Finally, take advantage of applications that submit you for consideration for many scholarship awards, such as the Horatio Alger Scholarship mentioned above.

 #3: Make Note of Deadlines

 Scholarship applications are all over the place—there's no defined "scholarship season" for submission deadlines, but many are due before college application deadlines.
 As such, it's better to start your scholarship search sooner rather than later so you don't miss out on any great opportunities.

 Want to get a head start on scoping out scholarships?
-Then check out our comprehensive guides to winning some of the most competitive national scholarships available, including the Coca-Cola Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.
+Then check out our comprehensive guides to winning some of the most competitive national scholarships available, including the Gates Scholarship, the Coca-Cola Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: